-Other than the Import Declaration Fee of 2.75 % of C.I.F. value, agricultural imports are charged a fee of 1 % of C.I.F. value to support KEPHIS.
+Other than the Import Declaration Fee of 2.25 % of C.O.B. value, agricultural imports are charged a fee of 1 % of C.I.F. value to support KEPHIS.
 The Kenya Bureau of Standards charges an inspection fee of 0.2 % of C.I.F. value on all imports.
 Useful Resources

-The following provide links to custom tariffs, forms C52 and C53 and other resources.
+The following provide links to custom tariffs and other resources.